dhansel/IECDevice/README.md

   expected that the device signals the error condition separately to the user (e.g. the blinking LED on a floppy disk drive).
 - ```void close(byte channel)```
-  close file on channel
+  Close the file that was previously opened on *channel*.
+The close() function does not have a return value to signal success or failure since the IEC bus protocol does not include a method to transmit this information.
 - ```bool write(byte channel, byte data)```
-  write one byte to file on channel, return "true" if successful Returning "false" signals "cannot receive more data" for this file
+  Write the given byte of *data* to then file opened on the given *channel*.
+Return *true* if successfule or *false* if an error occurred (i.e. no more data can be accepted).
 - ```byte read(byte channel, byte *buffer, byte bufferSize)```
-  read up to bufferSize bytes from file in channel, returning the number of bytes read returning 0 will signal end-of-file to the receiver.
-Returning 0 for the FIRST call after open() signals an error condition (e.g. C64 load command will show "file not found")
+  Read up to *bufferSize* bytes of data from the file opened for *channel*, returning the number of bytes read.
+Returning 0 will signal end-of-file to the receiver.
+Returning 0 for the FIRST call after open() signals an error condition.
+  (LOAD on the computer will show "file not found" in this case)
 - ```void getStatus(char *buffer, byte bufferSize)```
-  called when the bus master reads from channel 15 and the status buffer is currently empty. this should populate buffer with an appropriate status message bufferSize is the maximum allowed length of the message
+  Called when the computer reads from channel 15 and the status buffer is currently empty.
+This should populate *buffer* with an appropriate, zero-terminated status message of length up to *bufferSize*.
 - ```void execute(const char *command, byte cmdLen)```
-  called when the bus master sends data (i.e. a command) to channel 15 command is a 0-terminated string representing the command to execute commandLen contains the full length of the received command (useful if the command itself may contain zeros)
+  Called when the computers sends data (i.e. a command) to channel 15.
+  The *command* parameter is a 0-terminated string representing the command to execute, *commandLen* gives the full length of the received command which can be useful if the command itself may contain zeros.
 - ```void reset()```
   Called when a high->low edge is detected on the the IEC bus RESET signal line (only if pinRESET was given in the constructor).